HHachem001/Legal_Tech/README.md

 ## Current Known Issues in Legal Draft Beta v11.023A

 - Downloading the A.I.
 Model causes the page to stutter / freeze
-- Page does not display loading status while A.I. is generating a response.
-User may be led to believe page is frozen while it is in fact generating a response
+- ~~Page does not display loading status while A.I. is generating a response.
+User may be led to believe page is frozen while it is in fact generating a response~~ Fixed by adding a loading mechanism / visual feedback
-- Document generator may occasionally place "undefined" in document text instead of users text.
+- ~~Document generator may occasionally place "undefined" in document text instead of users text.~~ Fixed
 - Tokenizer feature in the experimental contract summarizer does not properly re-assemble the generated output causing some words to be cut off.

 ## Acknowledgments

-- **Creator:** Legal Draft and the Legal Draft A.I.
-Frontend was designed and created by Hashim Hachem.
+- **Creator:** The Legal Draft website and the Legal Draft A.I.
+Bot Frontend was designed and created by Hashim Hachem.

 - **Assistance:** Special thanks to GitHub Copilot for their assistance in the development process.